-Hot temperatures can help get rid of nearly all allergens, making it ideal for those with allergies.
+Hot temperatures can help get rid of nearly all allergens, making them ideal for those with allergies.
 You should always use this cycle if you own pets and want to reduce allergies.

 6) Get Rid of Carpeting

-Sometimes drastic measures must be taken to prevent allergies from running your life.
+Sometimes you must take drastic measures to prevent allergies from running your life.

 Carpets offer an ideal space for allergens to develop and double.
 They can hide within the carpet fibers and be challenging to clean up thoroughly.

 Getting rid of carpets and adding in tiles or wood flooring can help reduce allergens.
-These materials do not contain allergens like carpet do and are easier surfaces to clean.
+These materials do not contain allergens like carpet does and are easier surfaces to clean.

-If you don’t want to spend a lot on replacing your floors, laminate is an affordable option that can also upgrade the appearance of a room.
+If you don’t want to spend a lot on replacing your floors, laminate is an affordable option that can upgrade a room’s appearance.

 Getting rid of carpeting can be an excellent choice for reducing allergens in your home.